Adepejustephen/Netflix-clone-with-reactJs/README.md

-# Welcome to my Netflix clone with ReactJs
+# Welcome to my Netflix clone Project

-This project was styled with styled components  [preview](https://netflixclone-ifeade.netlify.app/).
+This project was built with React js, Firebase Authentication, TMDB Api and  styled-components  [preview](https://netflixclone-ifeade.netlify.app/).